 Plays.tv is one of the best ways to record, review, and share your gameplays.
-The app has been known to be In fact, it is one of the most popular recording softwares used for League of Legends.
+In fact, it is one of the most popular recording software used for League of Legends.

 Unfortunately, everything good must come to an end.
 The developers of Plays.tv announced that the site is closing down.
 They will also discontinue support for the website and desktop application on December 15.

 Thank you for your support thru the years.
 We’ve really enjoyed working closely with you.
 On 12/15, we will discontinue support for the https://t.co/ZM4bHnzgEM website & desktop application.
 Please download your content by then.
 Learn More: https://t.co/vjmxogJyMb

 This is very sad news for the gaming community.
 While there are still a lot more game and video streaming services out there, it’s still pretty unfortunate to see this go.
 Some have taken to Twitter to express their disappointment over this.
 Developers have, in turn, expressed their gratitude for all the support through the years.

 So, make sure to download all your videos and screenshots before the deadline.
 Otherwise, all of your recorded gaming with this service will be lost.

 How to download your content

 For those who want to preserve their data from the service, you can do so using the web or desktop applications.
 Here are the steps you can follow from each of them that could prove useful to you.